drecchia/hpv-number-stepper/.kilocode/rules/memory-bank/architecture.md

 4. Layout is built according to configuration
 5. Initial value is set and displayed
 6. `onCreate` callback is triggered
+7. Setup display-only mode with click handler for dynamic input creation

 ### Value Change Flow
 1. User interaction (click/keyboard) triggers event